 Manufactured by the Corellian Engineering Corporation in the decades proceeding the Battle of Naboo, the HWK-290 was a concentrated effort by talented shipwrights at breaking into a new market.
 Focusing on making the new design appeal to the wealthy and high society, the HWK-290 was an attempt at capturing business outside of its normal audiences.

-When the HWK-290 rolled off the production line, it was an unarmed, extremely fast, agile ship that could outmaneuver and outrun most fighters and had largest weight capacity for carrying cargo of any freighter up to 30 meters long.
-It also contained an impressive state of the art sensor array for a ship of its size and class, the purpose of which was to detect trouble before falling victim to it.
+When the HWK-290 rolled off the production line, it was a lightly armed, extremely fast, agile ship that could outmaneuver and outrun most fighters and had the largest weight capacity for carrying cargo of any freighter up to 30 meters long.
+It also contained an impressive state-of-the-art sensor array for a ship of its size and class, the purpose of which was to detect trouble before falling victim to it.
 Additionally, it was a lot more luxurious inside than normal freighters, boasting large passenger and sleeping areas, entertainment consoles and a cockpit that was designed with the comfort of the pilot and co-pilot in mind.

 While only seeing relatively moderate success in contrast to that of the YT series, production of the HWK-290 was discontinued during the Clone Wars in favor of military production.
 Despite no longer being manufactured, the HWK-290 has found popularity in the inventories of smugglers and pirate groups, a far cry from the original clientele for whom it was initially designed.